keboola/connection-docs/components/index.md

 - These components may pose certain limitations like pending Google verification, verification status-related rate limits, and more.

 ### Experimental
-Developed for specific use cases but not tested in various scenarios, these components are highly experimental but functional.
+Developed for specific use cases but not tested in various scenarios, these components, while highly experimental, are functional.
 They may contain undiscovered bugs when used in untested scenarios and might impose other limitations, such as rate limiting, reliance on less stable proprietary libraries, dependency on the source website structure (scraping), and others.

 Experimental components may not progress to the Beta and GA stages.